BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlr.md

   - Lose screen
   - a timer ([https://www.w3schools.com/jsref/met_win_setinterval.asp](https://www.w3schools.com/jsref/met_win_setinterval.asp))
   - display the score, and the timer ([https://p5js.org/reference/#/p5/text](https://p5js.org/reference/#/p5/text))
+  - a Sprite class
+  - a Collectible class (extends Sprite) *OR* just use the Sprite class.
+For example: coins, seeds, jellyfish
-  - a player class with 2+ states, walking animation, scale(this.direction,1) to flip the image, UDLR controls.
+  - a Player class (extends Sprite) with 2+ states, walking animation, scale(this.direction,1) to flip the image, UDLR controls.
-  - a collectible class (for example: coins, seeds, jellyfish)
-  - an enemy class (for example: Koopas, crows, Hash Slinging Slashers)
+  - an Enemy class (extends Sprite).
+For example: Koopas, crows, Hash Slinging Slashers
   - all classes must be stored in separate files
-  - 5 or more images ([https://p5js.org/reference/#/p5/image](https://p5js.org/reference/#/p5/image)): 2+ images for player animation, collectibles, enemies, AND a background image that fills the entire screen
+  - 5 or more images ([https://p5js.org/reference/#/p5/image](https://p5js.org/reference/#/p5/image)): 2+ images for player animation, collectible image, enemy image, AND a background image that fills the entire screen
   - Background music
   - three or more sound effects